darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 adjust for the mid-tones first
 : By default, the module preserves middle gray.
 Before using _AgX_, you should first use the [_exposure_](./exposure.md) module to adjust the mid-tones to your liking.

-A [recommended workflow](#recommended-workflow) for using this module is provided at the end of this section.
+A [recommended workflow](#recommended-workflow) for using this module is provided at the end of this page.

 # module controls